tru5tzz/group1-mock/sensor_client/readme.md

 To learn more about programming an SoC application, see [UG472: Silicon Labs Bluetooth ® Mesh Configurator User's guide for SDK v2.x](https://www.silabs.com/documents/public/user-guides/ug472-bluetooth-mesh-v2x-node-configuration-users-guide.pdf).

-- Some components are configurable, and can be customized using the Component Editor
+- Some components are configurable and can be customized using the Component Editor

 ![Bluetooth Mesh Components](readme_img8.png)